-Hardwood Floor Refinishing and New Installations throughout Ventura and Southern California
+Hardwood Floor Refinishing and New Installations in Knoxville, TN

-We provide all services related to hardwood flooring throughout Ventura and Southern California including hardwood flooring installation, hardwood floor refinishing, related repairs, and all related services including carpet removal, termite damage repair, baseboard replacement, and any other work related to flooring.
+We provide all services related to hardwood flooring in Knoxville, TN including hardwood flooring installation, hardwood floor refinishing, related repairs, and all related services including carpet removal, termite damage repair, baseboard replacement, and any other work related to flooring.
 I generally receive equal amounts of requests for new installations and refinishing.
 Hardwood flooring is often desired for its favorable apperance and the ambiance which it can add to a room.
 In some cases, hardwood flooring is desired for its ease of cleaning and its allergen resistant properties.

 Hardwood Staircase Installation

 Hardwood staircasing is a great embellishment to any homes interior design.
 I can remove existing carpeting from your staircase and install any type of hardwood flooring in its place.
 The hardwood on the staircase can be matched to existing hardwood flooring in your home - wood type, finish, or stain colors can all be matched to provide a uniform appearance throughout your home.

 Hardwood flooring on staircases greatly helps to tie the interior decor together and is one of the most effective ways to enhance the interior of your home.